samehiv/instabug_task/README.md

 * check http://localhost:3000 when it's runing you can use the application through the following postman: https://documenter.getpostman.com/view/769126/SVmpWh5y?version=latest

-* make sure that base_url in in postman set to http://localhost:3000/v1
+* make sure that base_url in postman set to http://localhost:3000/v1

 * for specs runing run "docker-compose run web rspec"